ParlatoI/Shark-Forecasting_Capstone/README.md

 - Accessability of the datasets needed to perform this research project as initially intended so the scope will need to be modified accordingly based on data availability.

 - Sharks are complex biological creatures so there are many variables that could influence their movement patterns, however, I need to be mindful of how much my system would be able to handle when it comes to processing and then using it to train models (i.e. not very feasible to have to wait for hours for training to be completed).
 Taking a sampling and/or reducing the dataset as needed should help with mitigating issues related to this.

-- Although I would like to have this project focus on Great White Sharks, it may expand to other sharks within the Lamnid Shark family like the shortfin makos, longfin makos, salmon sharks, and porbeagles, depending on what the final datasets end up containing for available shark tracking information.

 ### How will we know if the question is answered?